minetest/contentdb/app/flatpages/help/editors.md

 ## Crash Course to being an Editor

-The [Package Inclusion Policy and Guidance](/policy_and_guidance/) is our go to resource for making decisions in changes needed, similar to how lua_api.txt is the doc for modders to consult.
+The [Package Inclusion Policy and Guidance](/policy_and_guidance/) is our go-to resource for making decisions in changes needed, similar to how lua_api.txt is the doc for modders to consult.

 In the [Editor console](/todo/), the two most important tabs are the Editor Work Queue and the Forum